 There are plenty of tent failure horror stories out there- some maybe freak accidents but others could have been prevented if time was spent doing some homework on different models before purchase.
 This is especially important if you aren’t camping by yourself.

 In a Hurry?
 My Bottom Line Up Front: If money/budget isn’t the primary concern, I’d go with the Marmot Halo available here for a discount.

 Once you get past 4 -person tents and start delving into high capacity models, choosing a tent can get tricky.
-Many 6-person tents lack in quality and are difficult to set-up as they are so large.
-If you are looking for a new tent for your family camping trip, save your time and money by looking into these three highly praise models.
+Many 6-person tents lack in quality and are difficult to set up as they are so large.
+If you are looking for a new tent for your family camping trip, save your time and money by looking into these three highly praised models.